Network Design & Administration AAS-T Degree

 Learn to install Windows Server and various file systems and to administer and manage Active Directory services and objects.
 Use Microsoft Management Console to monitor system performance and to administer Internet Information Services and user accounts, group accounts and group policies.
 Study print services, network protocols, virtual private networking, Routing and Remote Access Service, DHCP, WINS and DNS.
 Learn to back up data, implement disaster protection and recover from a disaster.

 Provides experience in current and emerging networking technology for future employment and/or further education.
 Content standards based on current industry standards.
 Examines safety, networking, network terminology and protocols, LANs, OSI model, cabling, cabling tools, IP addressing and network standards.
 Emphasis on decision–making and problem–solving techniques.

 IT 135: Network Communications – TCP/IP

 Learn to set up, configure, use and support Transmission Control Protocol/Internet Protocol (TCP/IP) on major operating systems used in a networked environment.
 Emphasis on DNS for directory systems and ports for service availability, troubleshooting network connectivity, bandwidth management and optimization.

-Continuation of NET 124.
+Continuation of IT 132.
 Covers capacity planning, directory services, group policies, multiple domain management, trust relationships, implementing RAS, IPsec, interoperating with various network operating systems.

-Continuation of NET 142.
+Continuation of IT 241.
 Covers safety, networking, network protocols, LANs, WANs, Ethernet, LAN switching, router IOS, TCP/IP addressing, router configuration, dynamic routing, static routing and the network administrator's role and function.
 Emphasis on techniques to solve networking problems.